About files with the extension .mpif

 in case you do not have access to the internet or modplus.org

 To use the plugin, select an existing configuration or create a new one.
 To create a new configuration, click

 The selected configuration can be renamed by typing the name in the text field with the tooltip "Enter configuration name", duplicated by pressing button or deleted by pressing button:

 Duplicate configurations are only available in the full version of the plugin.

 Each configuration contains a set of strategies.
 The strategies differ in the algorithm of element processing.
-Clicking the Add Strategy button displays a list of available strategies with a short description:
+Clicking the Add Strategy button displays a dialog box with a list of available strategies with a short description: